Thermochron

 modelage(mineral::ApatiteFT, Tsteps, am::ApatiteAnnealingModel)

-Calculate the precdicted fission track age of an apatite that has experienced a given t-T path (specified by mineral.tsteps for time and Tsteps for temperature, at a time resolution of step(mineral.tsteps)) and given annealing model parameters am.
+Calculate the precdicted fission track age of an apatite that has experienced a given t-T path (specified by mineral.tsteps for time and Tsteps for temperature), at a time resolution determined by mineral.tsteps given annealing model parameters am.

 Possible annealing model types and the references for the equations which they respetively implement include Ketcham1999FC Fanning Curvilinear apatite model of Ketcham et al. 1999 (doi: 10.2138/am-1999-0903) Ketcham2007FC Fanning Curvilinear apatite model of Ketcham et al. 2007 (doi: 10.2138/am.2007.2281) Yamada2007PC Parallel Curvilinear zircon model of Yamada et al. 2007 (doi: 10.1016/j.chemgeo.2006.09.002) Guenthner2013FC Fanning Curvilinear zircon model of Guenthner et al. 2013 (doi: 10.2475/03.2013.01) Jones2021FA Fanning Arrhenius (Fanning Linear) model adapted from Jones et al. 2021 (doi: 10.5194/gchron-3-89-2021)